TDM

 That is where Hytch comes in.
-Transportation demand management has long suffered from one core weakness: most programs are too passive, too fragmented, and too easy to ignore.
-They rely on static incentives, outdated portals, and isolated commuter tools that do not fit how people actually make decisions.
+Transportation Demand Management has long suffered from two core weaknesses: messaging and incentives that work to promote efficient transportation behaviors.
 Real travel behavior is dynamic, social, and situational.
-People do not wake up thinking about "transportation demand management."
+People do not wake up thinking about "Transportation Demand Management."
 They think about getting to work, getting to class, meeting friends, making it home safely, and doing it with the least friction possible.
 Hytch attacks that reality head-on by turning coordination itself into the mechanism for mode shift.

 Verified outcomes, not self-report